lauripaulo/ynage/README.md

 Every time you search again the results will be merged.
 New entries will be added and entries already present will be updated.

-You can also change the saved repositories using django admin interface (the functionality is free.
+You can also change the saved repositories using django <a href='https://ynage.herokuapp.com/admin/' target='_blank'>admin interface</a> with the user 'admin' and password 'ynageHeroku2018' (the functionality is free.
 Thanks Django!!!)

 Pretty straightforward.
 Give it a try.